-- 1. Exterior Wall Hoods (inspect at least once a month) - a.
-Make sure they are not blocked or restricted by leaves, grass, or snow. - b.
-In winter, it is especially important to make sure snow is not blocking the hoods or that ice has not built up on the screen. - c.
-Blocked hoods can cause an imbalance.
+- 1. Exterior Wall Hoods (inspect at least once a month) - Make sure they are not blocked or restricted by leaves, grass, or snow. - b.
+In winter, it is especially important to make sure snow is not blocking the hoods or that ice has not built up on the screen. - Blocked hoods can cause an imbalance. c.

-2. Air Filters
+Air Filters 2.

-- a.
-With door removed or lifted up, remove the filters. - b.
-Follow the cleaning schedule and procedure for your unit's filter type. - c.
-See the table below to determine the filter that comes standard with your unit and what replacement filter options are available from Aldes.
+- With door removed or lifted up, remove the filters. - b.
+Follow the cleaning schedule and procedure for your unit's filter type. - See the table below to determine the filter that comes standard with your unit c. and what replacement filter options are available from Aldes.